 Why diabetics must not have jaggery

-Agrees Dr. Sujeet Jha, who says that diabetics should not have jaggery.
+Agrees Dr. Sujeet Jha, who emphasizes that diabetics should not have jaggery.
 "Calories in sugar and jaggery are almost the same.
 Jaggery is only a little less refined.
 Even honey has almost the same amount of calories as sugar and jaggery.
-Why diabetics have been considering jaggery as safe is probably because anything green or so called 'natural' is considered to be safe in our country."
+Why diabetics have been considering jaggery as safe is probably because anything green or so-called 'natural' is considered to be safe in our country."

 He goes on to add, "The only difference is that jaggery is absorbed a little slowly as compared to sugar.
 But I would still say that when someone is eating jaggery, he/she should consider that they are consuming sugar.
 From the manufacturing point of view as well, there is no fiber in the sugarcane juice from which jaggery is extracted.
 The making procedure of sugar and jaggery are different, but not their sugar content."

 The glycaemic index of jaggery is high.
 Hence, sugar absorption takes place at a faster pace and raises blood sugar levels.
 Sucrose in jaggery is complex sugar, which takes longer than usual to break down when consumed.
 Sugar levels tend to increase within a few hours of consuming jaggery.